RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/databases/databases-labs/databases-lab-1.md

         PRIMARY KEY (`Code`)
       );
       ```
-8. To verify that the country table was created, use the SHOW TABLES; command to list the tables in the database.
-To specify which database to run a query against use the USE command
+8. Verified that the country table was created by running:
       ```sql
       USE world;
       SHOW TABLES;
       ```
-9. To list all columns and their properties in the country table run the following query
+9. Listed all columns and their properties in the country table by running:
       ```sql
       SHOW COLUMNS FROM world.country;
       ```
-10. To alter the table's schema i.e. to fix the incorrectly spelled Continent column, run the following command
+10. Corrected the misspelled Conitinent column by running:
       ```sql
       ALTER TABLE world.country RENAME COLUMN Conitinent TO Continent;
       ```
-11. To verify that the Continent column name in the country table has been corrected, run the following query
+11. Verified that the column name was corrected by running:
       ```sql
       SHOW COLUMNS FROM world.country;
       ```
-12. To drop the city table, run the following command
+12. Dropped the city table by running:
       ```sql
       DROP TABLE world.city;
       ```
-13. To verify that both tables have been dropped, run the following command
+13. Verified that the table was dropped by running:
       ```sql
       SHOW TABLES;
       ```
-14. To drop the world database, run the following command
+14. Dropped the world database by running:
       ```sql
       DROP DATABASE world;
       ```
-15. To verify that the world database has been deleted, run the following query
+15. Verified that the world database was deleted by running:
       ```sql
       SHOW DATABASES;
       ```